andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

 have different approaches for the pragmatic aspects of programming.
 For example Java throws RuntimeExceptions, Haskell use undefined for indicating errors.

 In Idris, the partial program approach is a useful technique.
 The developer may want to define parts of the program using holes.
-Identifiers which starts with the ``?`` character are considered as holes.
+Identifiers which start with the ``?`` character are considered as holes.
 They play a big part in the development cycle of an Idris program.
 But let's turn our attention back again to code generation.